On this page:

 Saturday, April 8, 2017 - GO WILD GROW WILD!

 Sunday, April 30 - tours, garden exhibitions and plant sale at Civic Garden greenhouses!
 Free admission

 Saturday, May 13 - Native Plant Sale for Thames Talbot Land Trus

 Saturday, May 20 - Lambeth Horticultural Society Annual Plant Sale

 To browse sections of this website more easily, please use the link buttons on the right hand side of the page.
 When you finish an article, use your Control Home buttons to go back to the menu to select your next article.
 CGL knows that some articles are very long and browsing is not as efficient as it could be.
-A website that gives two lines of an article and then a "Read More" button that opens the full article requires Java Script software.
-We are on a limited budget and cannot afford the Internet upgrade cost at this time.
 We appreciate your patience and extra effort with this.

 Scroll down for more events

-For some annoying reason to do with the length of the list of events in the right side bar ... there is sometimes a gap between this and the events coming up.
+For some annoying reason to do with the length of the sidebars ... there is usually a gap between this and the events coming up.
 I haven't time to rewrite things to fill in the gap ... so please scroll.

 Thanks for your patience with this!
 Maureen, CGL Webkeeper